GabeScott/standard-works-vault/General Conference/1981 April - Life—A Great Proving Ground.md

 A universal question in the hearts and minds of men and women in all parts of the world is, “What is the purpose of life?”

 The restored gospel of Jesus Christ answers this question.
-In modern revelation the Lord has told us, “If you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God.”
-(D&C 14:7.)
+In modern revelation the Lord has told us, “If you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God.” ([[D&C 14.7|D&C 14:7]].)

 Therefore, in essence the purpose of life is to prepare us for the greatest gift of God, eternal life.

 The restored gospel explains that we existed as spirit entities before being born into this sphere of activity—yes, spirit children of our Father in Heaven.
-We came to this earth for our spirits to receive bodies of flesh and bones and to receive experiences wherein we are proved and tested to see, as the scripture states, if we “will do all things whatsoever the Lord ... shall command.”
-(Abr.
-3:25.)
+We came to this earth for our spirits to receive bodies of flesh and bones and to receive experiences wherein we are proved and tested to see, as the scripture states, if we “will do all things whatsoever the Lord … shall command.” ([[Abraham 3.25|Abr.
+3:25]].)

 The Church of Jesus Christ of Latter-day Saints teaches the value of eternal progression.
 We progressed in the premortal existence, and we have the opportunity to progress in this estate and throughout all eternity.
 Each of us is endowed with gifts and talents, and through study, prayer, proper work habits, and the use of our gifts and talents, we can accomplish our eternal objectives.

 Study, particularly of the scriptures, is an important factor.
-We are counseled to “seek learning, even by study and also by faith.”
-(D&C 88:118.)
+We are counseled to “seek learning, even by study and also by faith.” ([[D&C 88.118|D&C 88:118]].)
 Eternal progress involves continual study.
-The Lord has told us that “the glory of God is intelligence, or, in other words, light and truth.”
-(D&C 93:36.)
+The Lord has told us that “the glory of God is intelligence, or, in other words, light and truth.” ([[D&C 93.36|D&C 93:36]].)

 Also, “Whatever principle of intelligence we attain unto in this life, it will rise with us in the resurrection.

-“And if a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come.”
-(D&C 130:18–19.)
+“And if a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come.” ([[D&C 130.18|D&C 130:18–19]][[D&C 130.19|]].)

-President Spencer W. Kimball has counseled us in this manner: “Let us ... seek to read and understand and apply the principles and inspired counsel found within the [scriptures].
-If we do so, we shall discover that our personal acts of righteousness will also bring personal revelation or inspiration when needed into our own lives.”
-(Ensign, Sept.
+President Spencer W. Kimball has counseled us in this manner: “Let us … seek to read and understand and apply the principles and inspired counsel found within the \[scriptures\].
+If we do so, we shall discover that our personal *acts* of righteousness will also bring *personal revelation or inspiration* when needed into our own lives.” (*Ensign,* Sept.
 1975, p.
 4.)

 An abundance of modern revelation is to be found in latter-day scriptures.
 These scriptures explain in detail how to meet today’s challenges.
 Knowledge received from studying the scriptures assists us in making correct decisions in all areas of life’s activities and helps us to know God and understand his purposes.

-Now, with reference to the part that prayer plays in accomplishing our eternal objectives, the Savior instructed his disciples to “pray always” (Luke 21:36), saying: “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you” (Luke 11:9).
+Now, with reference to the part that prayer plays in accomplishing our eternal objectives, the Savior instructed his disciples to “pray always” ([[Luke 21.36|Luke 21:36]]), saying: “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you” ([[Luke 11.9|Luke 11:9]]).

-The Prophet Joseph Smith observed that “it is the first principle of the gospel to know for a certainty the character of God, and to know that we may converse with Him as one man converses with another.”
-(History of the Church, 6:305.)
+The Prophet Joseph Smith observed that “it is the first principle of the gospel to know for a certainty the character of God, and to know that we may converse with Him as one man converses with another.” (*History of the Church,* 6:305.)

-Brigham Young, in his realistic manner, stated, “You know that it is one peculiarity of our faith and religion never to ask the Lord to do a thing without being willing to help him all that we are able; and then the Lord will do the rest.”
-(Discourses of Brigham Young, comp.
+Brigham Young, in his realistic manner, stated, “You know that it is one peculiarity of our faith and religion never to ask the Lord to do a thing without being willing to help him all that we are able; and then the Lord will do the rest.” (*Discourses of Brigham Young,* comp.
 John A. Widtsoe, Salt Lake City: Deseret Book Company, 1941, p.
 43.)

 “Please, Lord, help me to help myself.”
 I am convinced that this prayer for increased personal power is one that God answers.
 We can learn to solve our problems with God’s help.